 using Apache Spark with Scala & AWS

 Note: This is not an introductory or theory based course.
-And we also don’t discuss about the comparison between Spark vs other Big Data tools like Apache Hadoop and Apache Flink.
+And we also don’t discuss much about the comparison between Spark vs other Big Data tools like Apache Hadoop and Apache Flink.
 [Hive, Pig & Sqoop are optional for the participants to go through!].
 Along with the Big Data stacks, we'll also learn about other handy tools to analyse big data using AWS Athena & Redshift Spectrum also.

-- You would be able to comfortably setup Spark Development Environment in your local system and start working on any given big data application.
-And later, if you want you can productionalize the same on AWS cloud using AWS EMR cluster and AWS Lambda scripts.
+- You would be able to comfortably setup Spark Development Environment in your local computer and start working on any given big data pipelines by your own.
+And later, if you want you can productionalize the same over AWS cloud using AWS EMR cluster and AWS Lambda scripts.

 - You’ll be having enough hands-on experience on Spark that you’ll get a feeling as you’ve more than 2.5 – 3 years experience into “Developing Data Pipelines using Big Data Technologies”.

 - Basis the complexity of the data pipeline you are working with, you’ll be assess which techniques to be used there – Dataset or Spark SQL or RDD

 - Basis the nature of the data (Confidential/PII or not) you’ll be able to decide whether to go ahead with on-premise or cloud based solution.
 You can also estimate the computational resources requirement for the given data volume.

 You should have at least some programming experience in any language, basic level should suffice, i.e., variable declaration, control statements – if-else, looping, collections, etc. And, “Lots of desire to learn new exciting things!”